Bi-Lipschitz Ansatz for Anti-Symmetric Functions: Continuous Representation of Antisymmetric Functions

-where the parameter of $F$ are such that $F$ is injective, so that the two functions have the same zero set.
-The lemma says that these two functions will be bi-Lipschitz equivalent on a fixed compact polyhedral domain, which in our case we will take to be the unit ball $\{(X,Y)| \quad \|X\|_1+\|Y\|_1\leq 1 \} $.
-Homogeneity of $\da$ and $\Psi$ then implies bi-Lipschitzness on the whole domain. \end{proof} \textbf{Remark:} The cardinality of $m$ chosen here can probably be improved a bit, e.g., using the scale and translation invariance of the question at hand.
-Moreover, if we assume that $X,Y$ come from some semi-algebraic subset of $\RR^{d\times n}$ of dimension $\nu$, then we can get a bound of $m=2\nu+1$ essentially automatically.
+where the parameter $A$ is such that $\xi(\cdot; A)$ is injective, so that the two functions have the same zero set.
+The lemma says that these two functions will be bi-Lipschitz equivalent on a fixed compact polyhedral domain, which in our case we will take to be the unit ball $\{(x,y)\mid \|x\|_1+\|y\|_1\leq 1 \} $.
+Homogeneity of $\dap{p}$ and $\mu$ then implies bi-Lipschitzness on the whole domain, and the equivalence of norms implies the result for $p>1$. \end{proof} \begin{remark} The cardinality of $m$ chosen here can probably be improved a bit, e.g., using the scale and translation invariance of the question at hand.
+Moreover, if we assume that $x,y$ come from some semialgebraic subset of $\RR^{d\times n}$ of dimension $\nu$, then we can get a bound of $m=2\nu+1$ essentially automatically. \end{remark}